25 Aug Yoga at Home: Benefits of Yin Yoga

 It is important to know that yin is about body and mind relaxation, not passive stretching (which can be harmful if overdone!)
 Will yin increase your range of movement and flexibility?
 It can, but that is not the point and should not be the aim when we get into poses.

 Yin is unique in that it teaches us to find stillness; it helps us hone our ability to stay in this very moment, for longer.
 We regulate our breathing, we surrender into longer holds (usually 2-5 minutes), and we simply stay.
 We quite literally slow everything down, including our brainwaves!
 It is in this way that yin offers us poses as an access point to meditation.

 While meditation is arguably the simplest of all practices, it can also be the hardest!
 How often do we actually sit in stillness?
 A lot of us can’t even remain still waiting for the bus.
 We reflexively open our phones and begin distracting our minds with more stimuli.

-Yin can be the bridge between our physical practice (asana) and meditation (dhyana) as it gives us a sensation to stay concentrated on.
+Yin can be the bridge between our physical practise (asana) and meditation (dhyana) as it gives us a sensation to stay concentrated on.
 It gently coaxes us towards longer periods of deep concentration (dharana), which is a step towards meditation.

 Incredibly accessible and easy to do, the benefits of yin are immediate; you’ll float out of class feeling serene, balanced, fluid, and calm.
-Especially right now when we are practicing yoga at home, yin is a wonderful place to start your yoga journey or complement your Vinyasa practice.
+Especially right now when we are practising yoga at home, yin is a wonderful place to start your yoga journey or complement your Vinyasa practice.